 Using the “Whole-group-to-leveled groups”

-The "whole-group-to-leveled-groups" approach is quite a mouthful but is fairly simple to implement.
-The idea is that you do a short introductory activity with the entire class, and then break the students up into leveled groups for student-to-student practice.
-This works really well when the gap between students is at the upper end of the scale, from intermediate to advanced, for example.
-It's also the best choice if you don't have a lot of classroom resources.
-In this case, you differentiate the levels by how you group the students, and what practice activity you give them.
-Often, the activities are simply variations on themes, with the lower level versions being more scaffolded than the upper.
+The “whole-group-to-leveled-groups” approach is quite a mouthful but is relatively simple to implement.
+The idea is that you do a short introductory activity with the entire class and then break the students up into leveled groups for student-to-student practice.
+This method works well when the gap between students is at the upper end of the scale, from intermediate to advanced, for example.
+It’s also the best choice if you don’t have a lot of classroom resources.
+In this case, you differentiate the levels by the practice activity you give them.
+Often, the activities are simply variations on themes.

 Using the Small Groups and Centers Model

-The "small groups and centers" model is based on the principles of Guided Reading.
+The “small groups and centers” model is based on the principles of Guided Reading.
 The idea is to prepare a 20-30 minute lesson for each level.
-While you are teaching one small group at a given level, the other groups are doing independent work at centers.
-You have to pre-stock the centers with appropriate activities, and plan multiple lessons, but since the activities can often be more than once, and the lessons are short, it is still a manageable choice for multilevel ESL classrooms.
+While the teacher takes the students of a given level, the others work in groups at centers.
+Of course, you have to pre-stock the centers with appropriate activities and plan multiple lessons.
+But, on the other hand, you can use these many times.

-Let's say you are doing a unit on houses for a class with beginners, intermediates, and upper intermediates or advanced.
+Let’s say you have a unit on houses for a mixed level class from beginners to advanced.
 You can divide the class time into three equal parts and have a group lesson table and two activity centers.
 While one group is at the lesson table with the teacher, the other two groups are each at a center.
-Two of the best kinds of centers to have are a gaming center and a listening center.
-The gaming center can be stocked with a variety of ESL board games, role-plays, brain-teasers, and charades.
-Students will interact at their own level within the structures of the game.
+Two of the best centers are a gaming center and a listening center.
+The gaming center can be stocked with various ESL board games, role-plays, brain-teasers, and charades.
+Students will interact at their level within the structures of the game.

 ESL Gaming Center

-ESL Strategy games like Battleship, where players have to figure out where the opponent has hidden his fleet and bomb it before his own is bombed makes a great center game from my book of games.
-Pictionary, where the players try to guess words from each other's drawings is another old standby.
-Alternatively, you could have role-play cards for students to choose from and act out, and even tape if you have the equipment.
-You can then review the tapes as a class at the end of the week, and hand out a best actor award!
+ESL Strategy games like Battleships, where players have to figure out where the opponent has hidden his fleet is a great center game.
+Pictionary, where players guess words from each other’s drawings, is another classic.
+Alternatively, you could have role-play cards for students to act and record.
+You can then review the recordings as a class at the end of the week and hand out the best actor award!

 ESL Listening Center

-The listening center, consisting of a CD or tape playing with multiple headphones, allows students to listen and read along to stories or non-fiction articles, and then complete a response activity – like a journal entry answering a comprehension question, or drawing a picture of a scene that they heard about in the story.
+The listening center would have multiple headphones to allow students to listen and read along to stories or non-fiction.
+They might then complete a response activity – like a journal entry, answering a comprehension question, or drawing a picture of a scene that they heard about in the story.

-- Use whole-class ESL games to build classroom unity.
-This way students that don't normally work in the same group can get to know each other and benefit from each other's experiences.
+Use whole-class ESL games to build classroom unity.
+This way, students that don’t usually work in the same group can get to know each other and benefit from each other’s experiences.

-- When teaching new words or tenses, don't just teach vocabulary, but also teach the most common sentence structures these specialized words will appear in.
-For example: "fall - fell - fallen – Yesterday I fell in a hole".
-By teaching common sentence structures, all the students at each level will be able to make sentences using the vocabulary and it will encourage correct usage in context, rather than learning a list of words in isolation.
+When teaching new words or tenses, teach vocabulary along with common sentence structures.
+For example, “fall – fell – fallen – Yesterday I fell in a hole.”
+By teaching common sentence structures, all the students can make sentences using the vocabulary at their level.
+In addition, they will learn correct usage rather than learning a list of words in isolation.